fergalquinn77/ci_pp5_summer_fashions/README.md

 ![SEO keywords HTML](readme/misc/meta-tags.jpg)

 For this project, I did not give consideration to the naming of pictures given the amount of them.
-If I were to use this site in real life, I would name every picture according more in keeping with the product name.
+If I were to use this site in real life, I would name every picture more in keeping with the product name.
 For example - the product [Bathing Suit](https://ci-pp5-hot.herokuapp.com/clothes/26/) has an image that is named 'white_bathing_suit.jpg'.
 Due to time constraints, I could not rename all pictures from the dataset used for the project.

 Future development in the site includes a Blog that can help keep fresh content on the site.